bueda/tornado-boilerplate/README.md

 #### settings.py

-Many good default settings for Django applciations - check the file for more detailed documentation.
+Many good default settings for Django applications - check the file for more detailed documentation.